simmsss/QuickMoney/Credit Scoring/ScorecardAPI/README.md

 # Credit-Scorecard-API
-CryptoFinance's supporting Credit Scorecard Web Application built on Flask and deployed on Heroku.
+QuickMoney's supporting Credit Scorecard Web Application built on Flask and deployed on Heroku.